Recreational drug use in Kenya: History

 The patterns of recreational drug use in Kenya have evolved alongside historical developments.
 In precolonial times, Kenyan society permitted the consumption of certain substances, such as alcohol, but strictly limited their use to cultural events and specific occasions.
 The privilege of drug use, including alcohol, was predominantly reserved for male elders within the Kenyan communities, while youth and women were prohibited from participating in such activities.
 Before the arrival of colonialism, Kenyans engaged in the consumption of various alcoholic beverages, such as chang'aa, and toivo.
 Additionally, they practice the chewing, smoking, or inhalation of tobacco leaves, khat leaves, and marijuana leaves.

 With the expansion of trade during the colonial era, access to alcohol increased significantly.
 As time passed, the sense of a cohesive social community gradually diminished among Kenyans.
 The introduction of colonialism brought new economic opportunities, which led to a cultural shift towards individualism.
 Consequently, the traditional family structure weakened, and the informal restraints on alcohol and drug use became less stringent.
 In contrast to traditions, contemporary society has witnessed an increase in recreational drug use across various demographics, up to 6.0% by 2017.
-However, it is important to note that this shift in behavior has also resulted in a higher risk of substance abuse and its associated problems.
+However, this shift in behavior has also resulted in a higher risk of substance abuse and its associated problems.